Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 4

-Your new fund will contact your old fund on your behalf to request a transfer certificate.
-This document confirms your waiting period history.
-You generally do not need to manage this yourself.
+Your new fund contacts your old fund to request a transfer certificate confirming your waiting period history.
+You generally do not need to manage this -- the new fund handles it within 14 days.

 5